callum-hart/immutable-styles/docs/recipies/sharingStyles.md

 ### Sharing Styles with Detached Rulesets

-Detached rulesets allow groups of styles to be shared accross different rulesets.
+Detached rulesets allow groups of styles to be shared across different rulesets.
 For example:

 ```jsx
 /** @jsx createStyle */